-If you haven’t yet realised, ‘speech’ is my favourite area and I always have those kiddos who my usual sound elicitation techniques fall flat with… and so the hunt begins!
-Just as every child learns differently, so to does every SLP.
-So I’ve tried to appeal to every modality of learning and broaden your perspective on how you elicit speech sounds.
+Now let me preface this by saying that just as every child learns differently, so to does every SLP.
+I’ve tried to appeal to every modality of learning and broaden your perspective on how you elicit speech sounds.

-1. The Book: While my US readers might be familiar with Eliciting Sounds: Techniques and Strategies for Clinicians, by Wayne A. Secord, I just recently bought this… 10 years after practicing.
-It’s a great reference.
-Actually it’s an essential reference but I only wish I had it earlier.
-I particularly like how it breaks down strategies according to their cues as sometimes I find that some kids are, for example more stimulable for motor-kinesthetic cues.
-While this is fab for those tricky sounds we all struggle with, I actually found it really useful for sounds that are less common because I don’t have as many ideas on how to get the sound.
+The book Eliciting Sounds: Techniques and Strategies for Clinicians, is just one of those references I think every SLP should have on their bookshelf.
+I particularly like how it breaks down strategies according to different types of cues as sometimes I find that some kids are, for example, more stimulable for motor-kinesthetic cues.
 It also made me realise that sometimes I teach a few specific ways and actually need to expand my elicitation repertoire.

 If you would like to learn some gestural cues, then Cued Articulation by Jane Passy is something that I have been using since I was a student.
 I personally find the cues to be very effective, and often times my kids will start self-cueing using these gestures.
 I love being able to send these pictures and instructions home to parents.

 Most SLPs use cards with pictures of the mouth to cue their students on what they might need to do to achieve a specific sound.
 Even better, is when you stick the cards to the back of craft sticks, and hold them up to your face.